-Old Taylor Distillery is a defunct distillery located south of Frankfort, Kentucky.
-Constructed by E.H.
-Taylor, Jr. in 1887, Old Taylor was known for a fine, quality product that was the first to produce one million cases of straight bourbon whiskey.
+E.H.
+Taylor, Jr. constructed Old Taylor Distillery in 1887.
+1 4 7 Old Taylor was known for being the first to produce one million cases of straight bourbon whiskey.

-Taylor was essentially responsible for revitalizing the liquor industry that had little to no confidence from consumers due to product quality.
-He passed laws that would ensure quality, such as the Bottled-in-Bond Act of 1897, which was a federal subsidy via a tax abatement for products produced under particular government standards.
+As a politician, Taylor spent time revitalizing an industry that had little confidence from consumers due to product quality, passing laws that would ensure a higher standard.
+One such instance was the passage of the Bottled-in-Bond Act of 1897, a federal subsidy via a tax abatement for products produced under particular government standards.
+6 7

 Old Taylor Distillery was considered a showcase of bourbon making in the entire state.
 1 2 A peristyle spring house, sunken gardens, stone bridges, gazebos, and castle-like buildings adorned with turrets surrounded the 82-acre property, 6 giving it a charming yet imposing composition.
 The main offices and plant were accented with Tyrone, Kentucky limestone.
 4 Inside were gardens and rooms were Taylor entertained guests, state officials, and dignitaries.
 2 3